Ronen-Vovsi/PJWD/README.md

 6. If there are any vulnurabilities, in the terminal type: npm audit fix

-7. In the terminal type: npm start Click enter.
+7. In the terminal type: npm start, click enter.

 8. Now go to localhost:8000.
 Now you should be able to see the application and use it.